0xAA-Ron/CTF-Write-Ups/Huntress2024/README.md

 Welcome to my write-ups for the **Huntress CTF 2024**!
 This Capture The Flag competition was an exciting opportunity to tackle challenges across various cybersecurity domains, including cryptography, steganography, reverse engineering, web exploitation, and more.
 These write-ups showcase my approach, techniques, and lessons learned while solving the challenges.

 ###### I wish I completed more but I was in the middle of finals for BS in Cybersecurity.
-Was still a fun experience and cannot wait for the next one.
+Was still a fun experience and cannot wait till the next one.

 ---